geneontology/go-ontology/docs/Installgit.md

 6. Launching the reasoner: To see the term in the 'Class hierarchy' (inferred) window, you will need to run the 'ELK reasoner'.
 'Reasoner' > select ELK 0.4.3, then click 'Start reasoner'.
 Close the various pop-up warnings about the ELK reasoner.
 You will now see the terms in the inferred hierarchy.

 7. After each modification of the ontology, synchronize the reasoner.
-'Reasoner' > ' Synchronize reasoner'
+Go to menu: 'Reasoner' > ' Synchronize reasoner'.

 8. Use File > Save to save your changes.